AdamKlekowski/Filmweb_scraper/main_project/README.md

 * [Documentation](#documentation)

 ## General info
-Project developed for Scripting Languages class.\\
+Project developed for Scripting Languages class (AGH UST).\

 A task of application is to draw a film from Filmweb website.\
 A user can specify details, such as category and minimal rate.\